mate-academy/layout_hello-world/readme.md

 # Hello world

 Add  the   basic page markup and the text `Hello, world!` into the body.

 > Follow [this instructions](https://mate-academy.github.io/layout_task-guideline/#how-to-solve-the-layout-tasks-on-github)

-## Tests
+## Tests і

 Make    sure that you installed all the required VSCode extensions:

 - ESLint (last version)
 - EditorConfig (last version)